Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Bucket-QR-Max: Continuous State Spaces

-\paragraph{4.\ Design intuition and conditional PAC guarantee.} For any fixed finite partition $\mathcal{B}$ of the state space, \bqrmax\ reduces to running \qrmax\ on the abstract MDP with states $(b,q)\in\mathcal{B}\times Q$.
-In the supplementary material we formalise a bounded-discretisation assumption (small bucket diameter and Lipschitz-continuous dynamics and rewards, see Assumption~A.1) and show that, under this assumption, the induced bucket MDP is a close approximation of the underlying continuous MDP.
-The resulting conditional PAC-MDP bound (Theorem~A.1) mirrors the discrete bound in Theorem~\ref{thm:qrmax_pac}, with $|S|$ replaced by $|\mathcal{B}|$.
+For any fixed finite partition $\mathcal{B}$ of the state space, \bqrmax\ reduces to running \qrmax\ on the abstract MDP with states $(b,q)\in\mathcal{B}\times Q$.
+In Appendix~\ref{app:bucket_pac}, we formalise a bounded-discretisation assumption (small bucket diameter and Lipschitz-continuous dynamics and rewards, see Assumption~\ref{ass:bounded_disc}) and show that, under this assumption, the induced bucket MDP is a close approximation of the underlying continuous MDP.
+The resulting conditional PAC-MDP bound (Theorem~\ref{thm:bucket_pac}) mirrors the discrete bound in Theorem~\ref{thm:qrmax_pac}, with $|S|$ replaced by $|\mathcal{B}|$.
 Intuitively, when nearby continuous states tend to fall into the same bucket and the environment is sufficiently smooth, an $\varepsilon$-optimal policy for the bucket MDP is also near-optimal in the original continuous MDP.
-In practice, SimHash does not deterministically enforce a given bucket diameter; the impact of this additional source of randomness is discussed in Remark~A.1 in the supplementary material.
+In practice, SimHash does not deterministically bound bucket diameters; our PAC guarantee is conditional on the induced partition satisfying the bounded-diameter assumption, and hash collisions can be absorbed into an additional failure probability $\delta_{\mathrm{LSH}}$ (overall success at least $1-(\delta+\delta_{\mathrm{LSH}})$), see Appendix~\ref{app:bucket_pac} for details.